-The theory of functionalism is associated with the French sociologists, Emile Durkheim (1858-1917) and the American sociologist Talcott Parsons (1902-79).
-This theory is sometimes known as a "consensus theory" as it believes that society is based on agreement amongst its members about basic norms and values (culture).
+The theory of functionalism is associated with the French sociologist, Emile Durkheim (1858-1917) and the American sociologist Talcott Parsons (1902-79).
+Both of these sociologists were interested in studying what makes societies work or function well.
+This theory is sometimes known as a "consensus theory" as it believes that society is based on agreement (consensus) amongst its members about basic norms and values (culture).
 The theory tries to explain what makes societies ordered and stable.

 The functionalist sociologists believed that societies are made up of inter-related parts that are essential for the smooth running of society.
 They say that society is similar to a biological organism such as the human body.
 As the human body is made up of parts - cells, organs etc - that fit together and depend on each other, society is also a system of interdependent parts.
 This idea is known as the "organic analogy".
-For example, the family is a part of society that reproduces the next generation and socialises them into the norms and values.
+For example, the family is a part of society that reproduces the next generation and socialises them into the norms and values of society.
 The education system is a part of society that socialises children and teaches them skills and knowledge they will need for the workplace.